illuminate3/vedette-depricated/README.md

 Run "vedette:install" to install to start using vedette.

-Edit the config file for former:
+Edit the config file in config/packages/anahkiasen/former/config.php

 4.)
 Change